en010170/blog/README.md

-# blog
+# Blog
-My privat blog
+This is my private blog about privacy and tech stuff.